IBM/data-governance-mask-sensitive-data/CPDaaS.md

 ![create_db2_credential](images/create_db2_credential.png)

-Note the username, password, host and post of the DB2 instance.
+**Note the username, password, host and port of the DB2 instance.
+The will be needed for configuring Insurance Portal Application, Watson Knowledge Catalog and Watson Query**

 ![note_credential](images/note_credential.png)